 A betting exchange is an online platform in which punters who want to back a particular outcome are matched with others who are happy to lay them the bet.

-If you want to place “lay bets”, you can’t do this with a traditional bookmaker – you can only lay on a betting exchange which effectively is a free marketplace for trading bets.
+If you want to place “lay bets”, you can’t do this with a traditional bookmaker.
+You can only lay on a betting exchange which is effectively a free marketplace for trading bets.

 What does a betting exchange look like?

-The interface of a betting exchange can look fairly daunting and quite different from a bookmaker’s online sportsbook, but have no fear.
+The interface of a betting exchange can look fairly daunting and quite different from a bookmaker’s online sportsbook.
+But have no fear.

 In this market, the left-hand columns of numbers under ‘Back all’ are for punters who want to back Man Utd, Leicester and the draw respectively.
 The right-hand side is for the layers – those who want to be bet against either Man Utd, Leicester or the draw.